ArthurMatta/ROBO/Assignment_3_and_4/README.md

 - [Configure the catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#Create_a_ROS_Workspace);
 - [Install Gazebo](http://gazebosim.org/tutorials?cat=install);
 - [Install gazebo_ros package](http://gazebosim.org/tutorials?tut=ros_installing&cat=connect_ros);
-- Donwload this repository and move the contents of *Assignment_3_and_4* folder into the *catkin_ws/src* folder.
+- Donwload this repository and move the contents of *Assignment_3_and_4* folder into the *catkin_ws* folder.
 Your folder structure should be something like this:
 ```
 catkin_ws/
    build/